stephenverderame/cpp_book/src/more_templates/examples.md

 are random access as well.
 This is because technically, random access iterators require `O(1)` random access; however, for iterators that don't support that, the random access iterator methods of `chain` (such as `operator[]`) will have `O(n)` lookup time.

-We actually already designed a `min_iter_tag` template which can be used to prevent the user from having to keep track of what the chain is a chain of before using certain iterator features.
+We actually already designed a `min_iter_tag` template which can be used to prevent the user from having to keep track of what iterators are part of the chain before using certain iterator features.

 Let's see some example usage: